SFDO-Community-Sprints/Interactions-for-Student-Recruitment/Maintenance-Policy.md

 * Committed to 100% tests passing for all Pull Requests
 * Has full commit/merge access to the relevant repositories

-## Roadmap

-This section should outline the roadmap for the Interactions for Student Recruitment as it pertains to the University of Miami's vision for this project outside of it's currently delivered state.

-Considerations surrounding Phase 2, Phase 3, etc. should be included.
-Specifically the roadmap should help drive open source contributions that support a vision for the future state of this project.

-All project roles should work together to determine the best opportunities for the improvement of the project.
-This should produce direction for the project, which should be highlighted in the Roadmap.

-As a project role does not necessarily control resources other than their own labor, they should encourage contributors to participate in furthering development of the project toward the goals of the Roadmap.

-## How to become a Collaborator

-If you are interested in becoming a Collaborator of the Interactions for Student Recruitment project then we want to hear from you!

-### Prerequisites to becoming a Collaborator

-#### You will need to get setup with 2-factor authentication

-2FA is required by the <a href="https://github.com/SalesforceFoundation" target="_blank">SalesforceFoundation Github Org</a> before granting the role of Collaborator.

-* <a href="https://help.github.com/articles/configuring-two-factor-authentication-via-text-message/" target="_blank">Configuring two-factor authentication via text message</a>
-* <a href="https://help.github.com/articles/providing-your-2fa-authentication-code/" target="_blank">Providing your 2FA authentication code</a>
-* <a href="https://help.github.com/articles/recovering-your-account-if-you-lost-your-2fa-credentials/" target="_blank">Recovering your account if you lost your 2FA credentials</a>

-#### Obtain either a Salesforce Developer Org or a Salesforce DX Scratch Org

-* Click <a href="https://developer.salesforce.com/signup" target="_blank">here</a> to get started with a Developer Org
-* Click <a href="https://trailhead.salesforce.com/en/trails/sfdx_get_started">here</a> to learn how to Get Started with Salesforce DX
-  * Click <a href="https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_intro.htm">here</a> to access the Salesforce DX Developers Guide

-#### Install the <a href="https://github.com/SalesforceFoundation/HEDAP" target="_blank">HEDA code BASE</a> using the <a href="https://mrbelvedere.salesforcefoundation.org/mpinstaller/hed" target="_blank"> HEDA Installer</a>

-#### Install Interactions for Student Recruitment Code Base using the Interactions for Student Recruitment Installer

-### Contact information for becoming a Collaborator

-Contact jbryan@salesforce.com and provide the following information:

-* Subject: Github Collaborator Request for Interactions for Student Recruitment
-* Include your Github Profile link
-* Indicate that you've setup 2-factor authentication
-* Indicate that you've installed the HEDA Code Base
-* Indicate that you've installed the Interactions for Student Recruitment Pack Code base

 ## Where can I find the community?

 The Power of US Hub